insightlab-CG-3DV/LiteTex-GS/README.md

 ![LiteTex-GS overview](assets/litetex_gs_teaser_hd.png)

 **Figure 1.** Left: Qualitative comparison on a representative Mip-NeRF 360 scene.
 Two zoom-in regions compare LiteTex-GS mainly with CAT, with ground truth as reference; the average training time and total parameter count on Mip-NeRF 360 are annotated below each method.
 Right: Quality-efficiency trade-off in terms of PSNR, training time, and parameter count.
 LiteTex-GS maintains competitive visual fidelity while substantially reducing both parameters and training time through global-to-local capacity allocation.
-[Download the high-resolution PDF](assets/litetex_gs_teaser.pdf).

 This codebase builds on the original Gaussian Splatting project and the texturing pipeline from Content-Aware Texturing for Gaussian Splatting.